 Big news this week is that Google has released the Google Font Directory and Google Font API.
-The Google team collaborated with the folks at Typekit to deliver this new open source fonts project.

-All fonts in the Google font directory are available for use on your website under an open source license and are served by Google servers.
+All fonts in the Google font directory are available for use on your website under an open-source license and are served by Google servers.
 The service is very much like Typekit, except that it’s free and unbranded.
-No wonder they’re teaming up. ;) There are currently approximately 20 fonts of varying styles in the directory, but expect this number to grow in the coming days.
+No wonder they’re teaming up. ;)

-So far there aren’t any plugins available for using Google’s font library with WordPress, but it’s easy to start using them on your site.
+So far, there aren’t any plugins available for using Google’s font library with WordPress, but it’s easy to start using them on your site.

 How to Use Google Fonts With WordPress in Two Simple Steps: